 In October 1998, the Company announced that its Board of Directors had authorized a \$1 billion common share repurchase program.
-Subject to compliance with bank credit facility covenants and rating agency constraints, the Company expects to execute the program through open-market purchases.
+Subject to compliance with bank credit facility covenants and rating agency constraints, the Company expects to execute the program through open-market transactions, negotiated transactions or by other methods.